pksm/galileo/Set-IP/README.md

 When double clicking the bat file, you will be prompted to provide administrator privileges.

 ##### setStaticIP.bat
-A static IP for the host system (in this case Windows) along with embedded device is necessary for creating a local network that can communicate through SSH.
+A static IP for the host system (in this case Windows) along with a static IP for the embedded device is necessary for creating a local network that can communicate through SSH.

 This bat file, sets a static IP for the host and saves a copy of your previous Ethernet interface settings in a text file located on your Desktop.

+When running this script you will be prompted to insert your Ethernet Adapter interface's name; you can check that info in the output of ipconfig command, that is provided in the code.

 ##### setDHCP.bat
 Most of the Ethernet settings has DHCP enabled, which allows the computer to use a dynamic IP provided by the router.